• Skip to primary navigation

 Christmas cake muffins pin image.

-No time to make a Christmas cake this year?
-No worries!
-These easy Christmas cake muffins are a quick and tasty alternative to traditional Christmas cake, and best of all they're ready in under 30 minutes!
+Don't have time to make a Christmas cake this year?
+These easy Christmas cake muffins are a quick and tasty alternative to traditional Christmas cake, and best of all, they're ready in under 30 minutes!

 A stack of Christmas cake muffins on a wooden board.

-The muffins have all of the festive flavours of a rich fruit Christmas cake, without any of the hassle!
-They're also freezer-friendly!
+The fruit cake muffins have all of the festive flavours of a rich fruit Christmas cake, without any of the hassle!
+They're also freezer-friendly.

 Jump to: